SESAME-Synchrotron/Smart-Prediction-of-Beam-Availability-at-Synchrotron-Facilities/README.md

 SESAME's Machine Fault Prediction -- (Smart Prediction of Beam Availability at Synchrotron Facilities)

 # Introduction
-It is a project that aims to develop a smart system  that is integrated with different information sources at SESAME Synchrtotron to predict beam faults / interubts before they actually occur.
+This project aims to develop a smart system  that is integrated with different information sources at SESAME Synchrtotron to predict beam faults / interubts before they actually occur.

 The dataset presents a data-driven approach to improving the reliability of synchrotron operations.
 At the heart of this work is the creation of a carefully curated dataset built from SESAME’s machine operation records between March 2020 and December 2023.
 The dataset combines operator-logged trip events with stable no-trip intervals, capturing the dynamics of machine performance over several years.
 A large pool of more than 16,800 Process Variables (PVs) was originally archived through SESAME’s EPICS control system.
 With the guidance of domain experts, this pool was narrowed down to 263 meaningful signals, and then further refined to 169 PVs that were consistently available across all years.
 Each recorded trip event was validated by aligning operator logs with the actual machine data in the EPICS Archiver, ensuring accurate timestamps through a ±3-minute search and drop detection method.
 To account for differences in PV sampling strategies (event-driven vs. scanned signals).
 Using this pipeline, the dataset was expanded into multiple time-windowed samples (10 to 300 seconds), each labeled as either a trip or a no-trip event.
 The resulting dataset, with more than 200,000 labeled windows, represents a unique resource for developing and benchmarking machine learning and deep learning models in synchrotron reliability research.